 This procedure involves the use of the bronchoscope – a flexible tube with a camera attached to it.

 It will be guided from the mouth into the airways to then carry out a biopsy.

 This advanced procedure makes use of a navigational guidance system that targets nodules of similar sizes to achieve accurate sampling of tissues.
 They are also used in targeting a nodule for dye marking pre-operatively before proceeding to surgery to resect the nodule accurately.

 For benign nodules, no treatment would be required.
 However, if it is due to an active infection, that problem will be assessed and treated accordingly.

 If the patient is unable to get a conclusive diagnosis despite having undergone a biopsy, an excision biopsy will be recommended to remove the nodule via surgical methods.
 At ICTS, minimally invasive surgical options are preferential.

 The first is video-assisted thoracic surgery.
 This will occur via 2-3 keyhole incisions in the chest to facilitate faster recovery.
 The nodule will then be removed.

-This procedure is performed from a robotic platform and would be able to give the surgeon more precision in the surgery.
+This procedure is performed from a robotic platform and would be able to give the cardiothoracic surgeon in Singapore more precision in the surgery.
 A special marking dye is used to further pinpoint the location for incision which allows for smaller cuts and shorter recovery times.

-This is the traditional form of open lung surgery whereby an incision is made in the chest wall for the surgeon to remove the nodule.
+This is the traditional form of open lung surgery whereby an incision is made in the chest wall for the lung specialist in Singapore to remove the nodule.
 As this form of surgery is more invasive, it requires a longer hospitalisation period along with longer recovery time.